Workflow guide

 AI workflow automation checklist

-Can the scheduled work use approved tools and files?
+Can the workflow use approved tools and files?

-Is the cadence tied to a real team rhythm?
+Is the schedule or event trigger tied to a real team rhythm?

 Does the output explain what changed and why it matters?